MSC Opera Cruise Ship Review – The Good, The Bad and The Ugly

 The ship was really noisy, hard to describe but there were few areas where you could go to be quiet, even when the entertainment was good the volume was so high that the quality was distorted.

 About 75% of the hand sanitiser’s were empty, and a lot of the soap dispensers in the toilets were too, and when we informed staff we were met with a shrug of the shoulders, which was concerning.

 There was little assistance when disembarking with the mobility scooters except one guy (shame we didn’t get his name) who was a delight and we were always pleased to see him.
-He also let us know and reassured us that they spare mobility scooter parts in the event a scooter were to break down, this was amazing that they could provide us with this option.

 Not all of our friends staying in a balcony cabin experienced the excellent service we had with our cabin steward but instead rarely saw their’s and received their daily programme a day late!

 We were treated so rudely by members of the reception team, dismissed at best and insulted at worst.
 My friend Sally and I both had bought the Wifi package so that we could access it at sea which was how it was advertised.
 However, when Sally had some issues logging on, she was rudely told ‘well what do you expect, I want you to understand that we are at sea and there is no WiFi’.
 The irony was that I was sat upstairs in the coffee shop surfing the net on the WiFi!
 There was also a mix up with our luggage labels and after much huffing and puffing they were eventually changed.
 We have never been spoken to like this on any of our cruises and it was really sad to see.